Dystrophic epidermolysis bullosa

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 epidermolysis bullosa.
-The signs and symptoms of this condition vary widely among affected individuals.
+The signs and symptoms can vary widely among affected people.
 In mild cases, blistering may primarily affect the hands, feet, knees, and elbows.
-Severe cases involve widespread blistering that can lead to vision loss, disfigurement, and other serious medical problems.
-Researchers classify DEB into three major types.
-Although the types differ in severity, their features overlap significantly.
-All three types are caused by mutations in the COL7A1 gene.
-The most severe types of dystrophic epidermolysis bullosa are inherited in an autosomal recessive pattern.
-A milder form of dystrophic epidermolysis bullosa has an autosomal dominant pattern of inheritance.Dystrophic epidermolysis bullosa (DEB) is one of the major forms of
+Severe cases often involve widespread blistering that can lead to vision loss, disfigurement, and other serious medical problems.
+DEB is caused by changes (mutations) in the COL7A1 gene and may be inherited in an autosomal dominant or autosomal recessive manner depending on the subtype.
+New blisters should be lanced, drained, and protected.
+Some patients need nutritional support, supplements, occupational therapy and/or surgery depending on the associated features of the disease.Dystrophic epidermolysis bullosa (DEB) is one of the major forms of

 - Dystrophic epidermolysis bullosa.
 Genetics Home Reference (GHR).
 January 2008; http://ghr.nlm.nih.gov/condition/dystrophic-epidermolysis-bullosa.
 Accessed 9/28/2015.

 - Genetics Home Reference (GHR) contains information on Dystrophic epidermolysis bullosa.
 This website is maintained by the National Library of Medicine.

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.